 Members serving in an area designated or treated as a combat zone are granted special tax benefits.
-In the event an area ceases to be a combat zone (by Presidential Executive Order or by statute), we will do our best to notify you.
+In the event an area ceases to be a combat zone (by Presidential Executive Order or by statute), the IRS will do its best to notify you.
 Many of the relief provisions will end at that time.

 Members serving in a qualified hazardous duty area designated by statute are afforded the same benefits as members serving in a combat zone designated by Executive Order.
-In this publication, the term "combat zone" applies to both areas.